← Back to blog

 If you don’t publish a brand bidding policy, you will still have a brand bidding policy — it will just be ‘whatever we decide in the moment’.
 That’s how payout disputes start.

-This page gives you a plain-English template you can copy/paste into your affiliate terms, plus a lightweight enforcement checklist that doesn’t require an ads team.
+This page gives you a plain-English brand bidding policy you can copy/paste into your affiliate terms, plus a lightweight enforcement checklist that doesn’t require an ads team.

 Table of contents